ModischFabrications/Anti-FFRB/README.md

 ```
 Look at http://localhost:8080/ to see your build.

-Live updates are possible: Edit `./src/*` and save your changes, everything should be updated automatically.
+Live updates are possible: Editing anything in `src/` and saving these changes should result in an automatic recompilation and refresh of the website.
 Theme changes need to be build manually with `npm run theme`.

 Run `npm update` from time to time to keep ahead of the curve for all the dependabot alerts.